-The average length of cockles across all survey stations appears to vary year on year, but there is no obvious increase or decrease in average cockle lengths over time (Figure 7).
-The shapes of the frequency distributions of cockle length and width (Figure 8 & Figure 9) show some variations across years.
-In particular, there are some years where there appears to be a bimodal distribution (distribution with two clear peaks) in cockle lengths and widths (e.g. 2012, 2014, 2016, 2018, 2020), whereas other years (intervening years) show more of a unimodal distribution (distribution with one peak).
-The average length of cockles varies between sample locations (Figure 10).
+The average length of cockles across all survey stations appears to vary year on year, but there is no clear increase or decrease in average cockle lengths over time (Figure 8).
+The shapes of the frequency distributions of cockle length and width (Figure 9 & Figure 10) show some variations across years.
+In particular, there are some years where there appears to be a bimodal distribution (distribution with two clear peaks) in cockle lengths and widths (e.g. 2012, 2014, 2016, 2018, 2020, 2024), whereas other years (intervening years) show more of a unimodal distribution (distribution with one peak).
+The average length of cockles varies between sample locations (Figure 11).
 In particular, the average size of cockles tends to be smaller in the centre of the survey area, whereas the average length tends to be larger closer to the edges of the survey area, particularly in the south-west and north-east sampling stations.
-It appears the survey stations with the highest densities of cockles have a lower average size of cockles (Figure 6, Figure 10) however, it was not possible to test this statistically as the data did not satisfy the prerequisites for modelling with generalised linear (mixed) models.
+From 2011-2024 it appears the survey stations with the highest densities of cockles have a lower average size of cockles (Figure 6a &b, Figure 11) however, it was not possible to test this statistically as the data did not satisfy the prerequisites for modelling with generalised linear (mixed) models.

-Figure 7: Length (mm) (median, inter-quartile range and range) of cockles on the Exe estuary from 2011-2022.
+Figure 8: Length (mm) (median, inter-quartile range and range) of cockles on the Exe estuary from 2011-2024.

-Figure 8: Frequency of cockle lengths (mm) in each survey year on the Exe Estuary.
+Figure 9: Frequency of cockle lengths (mm) in each survey year on the Exe Estuary.